AI licences

 A prompt in an AI system is an input – a type of instruction.
 If you have used an AI tool such as ChatGPT, you may have written a prompt yourself such as ‘write me a birthday poem for my dog’.
 And then you get a result (possibly a not very good one).

-A practical example of how members’ works could be used as a prompt in a workplace is that an organisation could input a copy of a chapter from a book on economics (that they owned) into an AI system, and then ask the system to summarise the key points of that chapter for them, so that they didn’t have to read it all.
+A practical example of how members’ works could be used as a prompt in a workplace is that an organisation could input an extract from a book on economics (that they owned) into an AI system, and then ask the system to summarise the key points of that chapter for them, so that they didn’t have to read it all.

-The contents of the chapter though wouldn’t be being used to help train the system that is summarising the work, it would only be used to obtain an answer from that system.
+The prompt license wouldn’t allow the inputted work to be used to train the system that is summarising the work, it would only allow the work to be used to generate an answer from that system.

 A licence to TRAIN